Epilepsy monitoring and seizure forecasts

 - Brain circuits – A minimally invasive diagnostic and therapy platform for epilepsy, dyslexia and tinnitus

-- Vision – Virtual reality solutions for sight restoration and diagnostics
+- Sensory – Virtual reality solutions for sight restoration and diagnostics

 - Advanced technology projects: